GamingToastEVE/Sloth/privacy policy.md

 Log data: timestamps of requests, technical error logs.

-The Bot does not permanently store message content unless explicitly required for a specific feature (e.g., moderation logs, reminders).
-Such features will be clearly described.
+The Bot does NOT store any message contents.

 3. Purpose of Processing